coinexchain/dex-manual/source/cetcli/keys.md

 Example 4: Generate a private key but only print its information to console, instead of writting to local disk: `$ ./cetcli keys add mykey2 --dry-run`

+Plase note the names used here (bob, eve, jay) are different from alias, which are on-chain and with consensus.
+The names use here are totally local to your computer.

 ## Update the passphrase